 When required, GTAW happens in a Class 100 cleanroom at Axenics’ metals facility.
 High-purity argon is the shielding gas of choice at Axenics, as opposed to a combination of gases that do not have the same degree of purity.
 Pre-sharpened, pure tungsten – known for its rigidity and high-temperature resistance – allows Axenics’ welders to accomplish pristine, precise weldments.

 Inspection is an important aspect of delivering clean and pure components to original equipment manufacturers.
 Raw materials, such as stainless steel tubes, are examined for fissures and other potential flaws before the welding process begins.

-Weldments get thoroughly tested for leaks or any defects via hydrostatic testing before components are delivered to customers to ensure 100% reliability before being added to an existing or new production.
+Weldments get thoroughly tested for leaks or any defects via testing before components are delivered to customers to ensure 100% reliability before being added to an existing or new production.

 Advancing technology leads to the demand for increasingly challenging weldments for medical device components.
 That’s why Axenics’ welding team is always evolving and adding abilities